awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 #### Read\-only headers<a name="function-restrictions-read-only-headers"></a>

 The following headers are read\-only\.
-Your function can read them and use them as input to the function logic, but it can’t change the values\.
+Your function can read them and use them as input to the function logic, but it can't change the values\.
 If your function adds or edits a read\-only header, the request fails CloudFront validation and CloudFront returns HTTP status code 502 \(Bad Gateway\) to the viewer\.

 ##### Read\-only headers in viewer request events<a name="function-restrictions-read-only-headers-viewer-request"></a>